-Animal Official Veterinary Import (page #) CVI ID Testing Statements Permit Other Cattle & bison (2) Yesa Yes ^b As of 1/1/23 from TX and MI only.
-TB testing required.
+Animal Official Veterinary Import (page #) CVI ID Testing Statements Permit Other Cattle & bison (2) Yes ^a Yes ^b Negative Influenza A test ^c within 7 days for lactating dairy cattle .
+TB testing required for MI and TX cattle.
 See pg.
-2.° No, unless imported from MI MA zone.
+2. ^c No, unless imported from MI MA zone.
 See pg.
-2a.
+2 ^d .
 No, see "other" Import permit needed if imported for rodeo/circus/menagerie and for cattle/bison from the MI MA zone.
 See pg.
-2 °.
-Swine (3) Yesa Yes ^b Yes: Negative PRRS and PED testing of herd of origin within 90 days.° Yes: The entire herd of origin has been inspected within the past 30 days and no apparent signs of PRRS, PED, or other disease was present at the time. ^d No, see "other" Import permit needed if imported for rodeo/circus/menagerie. ^e Sheep & goats (4) Yesa Yes ^b Only goats from the MI MA zone have TB test requirements.
+2 ^e .
+Swine (3) Yesa Yes ^b Yes: Negative PRRS and PED testing of herd of origin within 90 days. ^c Yes: The entire herd of origin has been inspected within the past 30 days and no apparent signs of PRRS, PED, or other disease was present at the time. ^d No, see "other" Import permit needed if imported for rodeo/circus/menagerie. ^e Sheep & goats (4) Yes ^a Yes ^b Only goats from the MI MA zone have TB test requirements.
 See pg.
 4.° No except for goats from the MI MA zone.
 See pg.
 4 ^d .
 No, see "other" Import permit needed if imported for rodeo/circus/menagerie and for goats from the MI MA zone.
 See pg.
 4 ^e .
 Equine (5) Yes, ^a unless all of the following apply: • Imported from MN. • No change of ownership while in WI. • In WI for no more than 7 days.
-Yes ^b Yes: Negative EIA test (Coggins) within 12 months.° Nursing foals with EIA test negative dams exempt from testing.
-No No, see "other" Import permit needed if imported as stock horses for rodeo/circus/menagerie (not individual participants horses). ^e Poultry & waterfowl (5) Yes ^a (or VS9-3 for this specific import).
-No, see "other" Yes: ONE of the following^c: Originate directly from NPIP enrolled flock.
-Originate directly from NPIP pullorum typhoid clean and for turkeys Mycoplasma gallisepticum clean flock.
-Individual birds test negative for pullorum- typhoid (and turkeys Mycoplasma gallisepticum) within 90 days.
-No No, see "other" Import permit needed if imported for rodeo/circus/menagerie. ^e Only turkeys over 6 months and other birds over 4 months eligible for individual testing.
+Yes ^b Yes: Negative EIA test (Coggins) within 12 months. ^c Nursing foals with EIA test negative dams exempt from testing.
+No No, see "other" Import permit needed if imported as stock horses for rodeo/circus/menagerie (not individual participants horses). ^e Exotic ruminants (5) Yesa See "other" Yes: • TB testing ^c within 60 days prior to import. • Brucellosis testing ^c within 30 days prior to import.
+No Yes ^e Official ID required as used for TB and Brucellosis testing. ^b Poultry & waterfowl (6) Yes ^a (or VS9-3 for this specific import).
+No, see "other" Yes: ONE of the following^c: For eggs and birds of all ages: Originate directly from NPIP pullorum typhoid clean and for turkeys Mycoplasma gallisepticum clean flock or equivalent flock.
+For sexually mature birds: Individual birds test negative for pullorum-typhoid (and turkeys Mycoplasma gallisepticum) within 90 days.
+No No, see "other" Import permit if imported for rodeo/circus/menagerie. ^e Only turkeys over 6 months/ other birds over 4 months eligible for individual testing.
+Eggs/sexually immature birds not eligible for individual testing and cannot be shown unless they originate from enrolled NPIP or equivalent flock.
 Individually tested birds require: • Wing or leg band ID. • No owner change.
-Exotic ruminants (6) Yesa See "other" Yes: • TB testing ^c within 60 days prior to import. • Brucellosis testing ^c within 30 days prior to import.
-No Yes ^e Official ID required as used for TB and Brucellosis testing. ^b